Content from What is Web Scraping?

 Tip: in most browsers, all you have to do is do a right-click anywhere on the page and select the “View Page Source” option (“Show Page Source” in Safari).

 Another tab should open with the raw HTML that makes this page.
-See if you can locate its various elements, and this challenge box in particular.
+See if you can locate its various elements, where the head and body elements start and end.
+See if you can pickout this challenge box in particular.

 HTML